stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Templates and Template distribution

-Tenant-operator allows admins/users to define templates for namespaces, so that others can instantiate these templates to provision namespaces with batteries loaded.
+Tenant-Operator allows admins/users to define templates for namespaces, so that others can instantiate these templates to provision namespaces with batteries loaded.
 A template could pre-populate a namespace for certain use cases or with basic tooling required.
 Templates allow you to define Kubernetes manifests, Helm chart and more to be applied when the template is used to create a namespace.

-Tenant-operator even allows to parameterize these templates for flexibility and ease of use and also with the option to enforce templates that must be present in a tenants or all tenants namespaces for configuring secure defaults.
+Tenant-Operator even allows to parameterize these templates for flexibility and ease of use and also with the option to enforce templates that must be present in a tenants or all tenants namespaces for configuring secure defaults.

 Common use cases for namespace templates may be: